Copperlode Dam EAP Review 2018

 - Email email@example.com

 - Call Mark Wuth at Cairns Regional Council on (07) 4044 8331

 Following this severe rainfall event, Council also engaged specialist consultants, BMT WBM Pty Ltd, to undertaken an independent forensic review in order to assess and determine the cause of the associated flash flooding in the Redlynch Valley area.

 - Read more about the Redlynch Rainfall and Flooding Event Report.

-As the Copperlode Falls Dam owner, Cairns Regional Council (Council) has a legal obligation under the Queensland State Water Supply (Safety and Reliability) Act 2008 to have an Emergency Action Plan (EAP).
+As the owner of Copperlode Falls Dam, Cairns Regional Council (Council) has a legal obligation under the Queensland State Water Supply (Safety and Reliability) Act 2008 to have an Emergency Action Plan (EAP).

 The EAP has provisions regarding the identification, detection and management of dam hazards, as well as dam hazard and emergency events and how effective warnings and notifications are communicated to those potentially impacted.

 The EAP details the processes that will be activated to notify people who live immediately downstream of the Copperlode Falls Dam who may potentially be affected in the unlikely event of a dam failure that may cause property damage or endanger human life.

 While the likelihood of a dam failure is extremely low, Council’s priority is always focused on the safety of our community and our visitors.